-Delivered in partnership with Essex County Council and One Housing Group, a leading registered provider of homes and housing, care and support across London and the South East.
+Both projects were delivered in partnership with Essex County Council and One Housing Group, a leading registered provider of homes and housing, care and support across London and the South East.

 What we did

-- 58 self-contained apartments over 3 floors
+- Self-contained apartments over three floors

-- All apartments above ground floor have wheelchair accessible balconies.
+- All apartments above ground floor have wheelchair accessible balconies

 - Communal facilities including;

 - Residents lounge

 - Communal dining area and stylish licensed bar

 - Private landscaped courtyard garden.

 The scheme is supported with £2.3 million grant funding provided by Essex County Council and is one of two Extra Care schemes currently being delivered by Ashley House and its funding partner Funding Affordable Homes.
 One Housing Group will be the Registered Provider providing housing management and care.